The Five Buddha Ring

 a call on a woman whose longing for

-him, it happened, was no match for the way
+me, it happened, was no match for the way

 to San Francisco, Phoenix, and now Creel,